 B.M.
 University of South Florida, summa cum laude, M.M., D.M.A.
 University of Maryland

-Outside of the world of percussion, Lee is a PADI Scuba Divemaster, a brown belt in Isshinryu Karate, and a classically trained baritone vocalist.
+Outside of the world of percussion, Dr. Hinkle is a PADI Open Water Scuba Instructor, a practitioner of Isshinryu Karate, and a classically trained baritone vocalist.
+He is an avid outdoorsman and enjoys cycling, hiking, and rock climbing.
 He can be found singing Sunday mornings at St. Mark Presbyterian Church in Rockville, MD.

 Click here to visit Dr. Hinkle’s personal homepage.